vxgmichel/marbles/README.md

 $ python ../flip-jump/src/fj.py --asm to-uppercase.fj -o to-uppercase.fjm -w 16 -v 1
 ```

-And convert it to a marble program.
+Convert it to a marble program.
 The file is likely to be quite bit (about 140 MB in this case), so compress it with gzip:
 ```shell
 $ ./flipjump-to-marbles.py to-uppercase.fjm | gzip --best > to-uppercase-with-flipjump.txt.gz
 ```

-Compressed file can be provided directly to the [marbles.py](./marbles.py) simulator:
+Compressed files can be provided directly to the [marbles.py](./marbles.py) simulator:
 ```shell
 $ echo a | pypy3 ./marbles.py to-uppercase-with-flipjump.txt.gz --quiet | cat
 A